 If there are more than one companies involved in a work process, there is always a chance that there is miscommunication or lack of understanding of each other’s point of views.
 One company maybe using Jira while the other maybe using the Trello.
 Both companies will be probably be maintaining their own task lists and will have their own priorities.
 Clients communicate similar information to both parties but the task scheduling can vary.

 With different priorities, companies will look after their own tasks more than that of the other vendor hence creating unseen delays and frustration for client.
 The developers on both sides will have their tasks of sets of finish and will test scenarios pertaining to their deadlines.

-Its a human nature that we always prefer the 'known devil'.
+Its a human nature that we always prefer the ‘known devil’.
 Similarly in hiring companies for app development, the team relatively unknown will take a bit of getting used to by the client.
-Its only natural to shift all the blame to the new guy and something that may cause the friction during project.
+Its only natural to shift all the blame to the new guy and something that may cause the friction during app development.

 With two teams involved, there is a chance that client may judge one against the other and mental images will create in the her mind about one team being better than the other.
 This may not necessarily be the case as teams maybe used to a certain way of development and could provide reasons behind their choices.

 Deadline always suffers as there are parts of app development you cannot control and hence are susceptible to scope creep.